 Hiking in the sweltering heat can really wear you down.
-Make sure to bring healthy snacks like peas, granola bars, and nutty cookies to refresh you; it's also a great excuse to take a break in the shade.
-Try our delicious Coconut Hemp Protein Bars — they're yummy, healthy, and very filling.
+Make sure to bring healthy snacks like peas, granola bars, and nutty cookies to refresh you; it’s also a great excuse to take a break in the shade.
+Try our delicious Coconut Hemp Protein Bars or Coconut Almond Balls— they’re yummy, healthy, and very filling.

 Don’t bring things like sandwiches or wraps as they often go soggy in the heat.
 If you bring fruit, make sure to put it in containers so that it doesn’t get squished.